Sex worker: Unionizing exotic dancers

-Performers in general are problematic to categorize because they often exercise a high level of control over their work product, one characteristic of an independent contractor.
+Exotic dancers in general are problematic to categorize because they often exercise a high level of control over their work product, one characteristic of an independent contractor.
 Additionally, their work can be artistic in nature and often done on a freelance basis.
 Often, the work of performers does not possess the obvious attributes of employees such as regular working hours, places, or duties.
 Consequently, employers misclassify them because they are unsure of their workers' status, or they purposely misclassify them to take advantage of independent contractors' low costs.
 Exotic dance clubs are one such employer that purposely misclassifies their performers as independent contractors.

 There are additional hurdles in terms of self-esteem and commitment to unionize.
 On the most basic level, dancers themselves must have the desire to unionize for collective action.
 For those who wish not to conform to group activity or want to remain independent, a union may seem as controlling as club management since joining a union would obligate them to pay dues and abide by decisions made through majority vote, with or without their personal approval.

 In the Lusty Lady case study, this strip club was the first all-woman-managed club to successfully unionize in 1996.
 Some of the working conditions they were able to address included "protest[ing] racist hiring practices, customers being allowed to videotape dancers without their consent via one-way mirrors, inconsistent disciplinary policies, lack of health benefits, and an overall dearth of job security".
 Unionizing exotic dancers can certainly bring better work conditions and fair pay, but it is difficult to do at times because of their dubious employee categorization.
 Also, as is the case with many other unions, dancers are often reluctant to join them.
 This reluctance can be due to many factors, ranging from the cost of joining a union to the dancers believing they do not need union support because they will not be exotic dancers for a long enough period of time to justify joining a union.